 |Three Day Ticket:||¥15,600||¥15,000|

 Madarao Kogen Ski Resort: Access

-Nearest station: Thirty minutes by bus, car or taxi from Iiyama Station on the JR Iiyama line.
+Nearest station: Thirty minutes by bus, car or taxi from Iiyama Station.
+The Madarao shuttle leaves from Stop 5.
 Check train directions to Nagano and Iiyama from Tokyo and Osaka here.

 Catch a Dentetsu bus from Nagano Station: Nagaden Bus runs two express buses to Madarao Kogen from JR Nagano Station each day and return during winter from the East (Higashi) exit of Nagano Station (Bus stop 3 or 4 – check map).
 Adult fare is 1,400 yen and child over 5 is 700 yen (reservations are needed).
 Nagaden also run services from Nagano to Nozawa Onsen via Iiyama.
 Check here for timetables.
 Costs per person on this service is also 1,400 yen one way.
 Travelling time is approximately 80-90 minutes, no reservation is needed.

 Direct bus to Madarao Kogen Ski Resort from Narita Airport: Japan Ski Bus now runs a direct shuttle from Tokyo Narita Airport to Madarao ski area, as well as Hakuba, Nozawa Onsen and Shiga Kogen.
 One way is 8,500 yen and return 15,000 yen.
 See the Japan Ski Bus site for more details and online bookings.

 There is a Nozawa Onsen – Togari Onsen – Madarao Kogen shuttle for those staying in or visiting Nozawa Onsen.

 Tokyo Ski Buses to Madarao Kogen Ski Resort